 Suppose you were a house painter.
 Over the course of three years, you’ve built a successful, steady business.
 You pride yourself in going over and above for every customer, and you’ve got dozens of references.
 One day you bid on a job that’s larger than any you’ve done before, but you know you’re capable of.

 The job is awarded to another company, and when you ask why, you’re told… “They’ve been in business longer so we felt more comfortable going with them.”

 You’d probably be pissed that someone was selected based solely on their years of service and not the quality of work they’d deliver.

-In a union shop maybe seniority is a given.
+In a union shop, seniority may be a given.
 But anywhere else it’s not a good idea.

 - When team members know the only way to a promotion is to outlast their coworkers, who’s ever going to step up in an emergency?

 - Who’ll go the extra mile and volunteer to improve processes?

 - Many employees work hard naturally, and don’t need to be micro managed.
 But when they see people repeatedly being promoted solely on the basis of tenure, how hard will it be to retain good people?